 We can start to find hope of creating awareness of our security situation and what to do about it by finding mentorship through good information and a constant desire to take action!

-Let’s break all that down into some actionable steps that you can take with the right tools:
+Actionable steps that you can take with the right tools

 - Choose some questions to gauge the overall criticality of your security control families.
 Augment those questions with some pre-assessment vulnerability scans and then include some analytics across the threats facing your industry.